-As with any dog purchase high quality, nutrient dense dog food.
-Ask your Veterinarian what food and blend would be best suited for your dog.
+As with any dog, purchase high quality, nutrient dense dog food.
+Ask your veterinarian what food blend would be best suited for your dog.
 Factors such as age, size, activity level will make a difference on what kind of food he needs and how much.
-Because it is not yet a standardized breed there it not a set guideline for how much to fee Pomskies.
-It is recommended that you ask your vet what the right amount of food would be for your dog based on his size and acitivity level.
-It is recommended that that amount be divided into two separate meals, one in the morning and one at night.
+Because it is not yet a standardized breed there is not a set guideline for how much to fee Pomskies.
+It is recommended that you ask your vet what the right amount of food would be for your dog based on his size and activity level.
+It is recommended that that amount is divided into two separate meals, one in the morning and one at night.

 Pomskies also need to have their teeth brushed regularly.
 Ask your vet for the recommended toothpaste for your dog.
 Brushing regularly will help prevent gum disease, which they are more prone to.

 Grooming is a great time to look over your Pomsky to check his overall health and appearance.
-Check for any sores, odors, skin conditions etc. Check his paws and pads o his paws to make sure they are healthy and free of cuts or sores as well.
+Check for any sores, odors, skin conditions etc. Check his paws and pads to make sure they are healthy and free of cuts or sores as well.

 Are Pomskies that expensive?
-Since they are a relatively new hybrid breed they can cost anywhere from $1,00 to $3,00.
-That is just to take them from a breeder, that does not include the first year of shots and vaccines, food or toys or the cost of puppy kindergarten.
+Since they are a relatively new hybrid breed they can cost anywhere from $1,000 to $3,000.
+That is just the cost to buy them from a breeder, that does not include the first year of shots and vaccines, food or toys or the cost of puppy kindergarten.

 Are Pomskies hypoallergenic?
-The short answer: No. Some breeders claim the mixed breed has developed a hypoallergenic coat, it hasn’t.
-Most allergies people experience are due to the dandruff on the fur.
+The short answer: No. Some breeders claim the mixed breed has developed a hypoallergenic coat, but it hasn’t.
+Most allergies people experience are due to dandruff on the fur.

 Can Pomskies really get as big as a medium dog?
 As a result of the breeds that create a Pomsky, their size can vary greatly.
-They can be anywhere from a toy size as a full grown adult or a medium sized dog weighing 35 pounds as an adult.
+They can be anywhere from a toy size as a full grown adult to a medium-sized dog weighing 35 pounds as an adult.
 If you are concerned about the size he will be as a full grown dog, it might be best to adopt a fully grown Pomsky, then you know exactly what you are getting.

 - Pomsky Adoption – Pomsky Pals